B-21 Raider Frequently Asked Questions

 The B-21 Raider is a new high-tech stealth bomber being developed to replace the Air Force’s aging bomber fleet.

-Designed to be long-range, highly survivable and capable of carrying a mix of conventional and nuclear ordinance, the B-21 will join the nuclear triad as a visible and flexible nuclear deterrent; supporting national security objectives and assuring our nation’s allies and partners.
+Designed to be long-range, highly survivable and capable of carrying a mix of conventional and nuclear ordnance, the B-21 will join the nuclear triad as a visible and flexible nuclear deterrent; supporting national security objectives and assuring our nation’s allies and partners.

 Why is the B-21 named Raider?